Let me start with a few common questions: can I download a photo and use it on my commercial website?

 This is another great website on pair with Google Image.

 I start with TinEye and I check the result, if I see some unknown websites, I verify once again with Google Images.

 This is a photo hunting service that may be quite useful.

-The drag to follow up on other website is quite big, at least I see it that way.
+The drag to follow up on another website is quite big, at least I see it that way.

 Contacting the guilty, or unaware, website

-What next?
-What can you do?
-I contacted few of these commercial websites and I had a mixed response:
+I contacted a few of these commercial websites and I had a mixed response:

 - a website I collaborated in 2014 reused my photos and credited them to another agency.
 I contacted the owner and they modified the credits.
 I know the website and I think it was a human mistake as nobody checked the EXIF info.
 I call it a success story, although I would have asked before re-using somebody else photos, just my 2 cents